Matt-Jones-Developer/function-store/README.md

 The project uses the latest Next.js (version 13) which is still experimental and in Beta phase.
 However, I felt that pushing myself to go beyond client rendered HTML, CSS and React builds, by adding a login and product back-end which I felt may might help me stand out from the competition.

-I discovered multiple bugs and quirks that would of usually been avoided by using vanilla HTML and CSS, especially image manipulation and handling.
+I discovered multiple bugs and quirks that would have usually been avoided by using vanilla HTML and CSS, especially image manipulation and handling.

-Moving from React to Next 13 was a complex and often frustrating process, but I am pleased I overcame the issues and built a functional, responsive site that looks great.
+Moving from React to Next 13 was a complex and often challenging process, but I am pleased I overcame the issues and built a functional, responsive site that looks great.

-If I could build it again I would use vanilla HTML, CSS, AlpineJS and Tailwind as I could of easily matched up to the Figma design a little better and all the frustrating limitations and bugs currently within Next 13 which created many issues for me would be non-existent.
+If I could build it again I would use vanilla HTML, CSS, AlpineJS and Tailwind as I could of easily matched up to the Figma design a little better and all the limitations and bugs currently within Next 13 which created many issues for me would be non-existent.

 I really wanted to use AlpineJS but Next did not play nicely with it, but I would happily use it for future builds.
 I probably made the project more complicated than it needed to be, but I am all about stepping up and meeting new challenges that push me out of comfort zone, learning new, cutting-edge frameworks quickly and crushing all important deadlines!